NVIDIA-AI-IOT/jetbot_mini/docs/board_design/A00/A00_design_justification.md

 I decided to go with the GOLDBAT because it was the smallest and cheapest battery available while hitting the hour long specification.

+Some additional notes about batteries and battery chargers:
+* The C-rate specifies the speed a battery is charged or discharged.
+For example, a 1000 mAh battery discharged at 1 C should be able to maintain 1 A for 1 hour, and if it is discharged at 2 C, it should maintain 2A for 30 minutes.
+RC batteries in particular need to deliver huge amounts of current, and thus have high C ratings; however, this feature is not necessary for this project.
+* NTC (negative temperature coefficient): resistance of the material decreases with temperature.
+* Constant Current: Vary the voltage to maintain a constant current flow, switching off when the voltage reaches the level of a full charge.
+The design is usually used for NiCd and NiMH cells or batteries
+* Constant Voltage: "allows the full current of the charger to flow into the battery until the power supply reaches its pre-set voltage.
+The current will then taper down to a minimum value once that voltage level is reached."

+References: https://www.heliosps.com/knowledgebase/battery-charging-methods-terminology/ and Battery University.

 ## Schematic Design

 In general: